sara-nl/clouddocs/markdown-best-practice.markdown

 ### Testing the documentation with Jekyll and Docker

-Before commiting anything, you can first have a look at your changes using Jekyll.
+Before committing anything, you can first have a look at your changes using Jekyll.
 You can install Jekyll normally (see link to Jekyll website at the top of this page), or use docker for this.
 From the root of this repository, run:

 ```bash
 sudo docker run --detach --name=jekyll --label=jekyll --volume=$(pwd):/srv/jekyll -t jekyll/jekyll:pages jekyll s